-Need to teach them…
+Need to teach them life skills

 I want to shape that royal attitude so that it serves them well as they grow.
 As annoying as their independent, assertive.. sometimes stubborn.. diva streak can be, they get it honestly.
 And it will help them become strong, assertive women.

 Six Life Messages

 There are 6 life messages I want to teach my daughters.
 While these are based on my faith, I hope the sentiment can be shared by all parents.
 These will shape their identity and give them a foundation for relationships and connections.

-You are wanted.
+1. You are wanted.

 No matter the circumstances of your birth or conception or what happened between your father and I, never ever doubt how much you are wanted.
 I have never felt as fulfilled or satisfied as the day I became your mother.

-You are not a mistake.
+2. You are not a mistake.

-You are worth everything.
+3. You are worth everything.

-You are free.
+4. You are free.

 No one can take away your free will.
-We can choose your attitude.
+We can choose our attitude.
 We can choose to try again.
 You can choose to start over, deal with the consequences and move on.
 You can choose to forgive.
 Everyone has this power.
-You can choose.

-You are a gift.
+5. You are a gift.